DuckTown407/skilling-cost-calculator/README.md

 ## Current scope

--Much like the skill calculator this plugin can read your current skill level/XP and allows manual input -Automatically attemps to read your current XP when switching skills -You can choose what level/XP you'd like to get to -Provides a list of available methods than be sorted by least action or most profit (least lost in most cases) -Method list is scrollable
+- Much like the skill calculator this plugin can read your current skill level/XP and allows manual input
+- Automatically attemps to read your current XP when switching skills
+- You can choose what level/XP you'd like to get to
+- Provides a list of available methods than be sorted by least action or most profit (least lost in most cases)
+- Method list is scrollable
--Optionally add the cost of extra supplies (like thread for d'hide) -Able to look at smithing methods by buying bars or making bars
+- Optionally add the cost of extra supplies (like thread for d'hide)
+- Able to look at smithing methods by buying bars or making bars

 ## Method counts